This article is part of a larger series on Business Banking.

 You can give team members access to specific subaccounts and debit cards.
 As the main user, you can monitor card activity and set daily spending and ATM withdrawal limits.

-Because you have complete authority over all account permissions, team members with debit cards can contribute to financial tasks, such as paying bills or handling bookkeeping, without having too much control over your business money.
+Because you have complete authority over all account permissions, team members with debit cards can contribute to financial tasks, such as paying bills or handling bookkeeping, without having too much control over your business funds.

 Accounting Software Integrations